Colombia farmer protests a headache for Santos' re-election bid

 BOGOTA (Reuters) - Farmers across Colombia began protests on Monday demanding the government enact reforms it promised last year, organizers said, demonstrations that could unsettle President Juan Manuel Santos as he runs for re-election in four weeks.

-Colombian producers of coffee, potatoes, rice, tomatoes and other crops say the government has failed to alleviate indebtedness and regulate prices for inputs like fertilizer, among other measures they say were promised in August to end protests that turned violent.
+Colombian producers of coffee, potatoes, rice, tomatoes and other crops say the government has failed to alleviate indebtedness and regulate prices for inputs like fertilizer, among other measures, they say were promised in August to end protests back then that turned violent.

-The government argues it has been working on the reforms though some can be implemented only over the long term.

-“It’s a national day of protests by farmers across Colombia,” said Victor Correa, spokesman for the Dignidad Cafetero coffee growers’ protest movement.
-“We are complaining about the government not fulfilling the agreements of August last year.”
+“We are complaining about the government not fulfilling the agreements of August last year,” Victor Correa, spokesman for the Dignidad Cafetero coffee growers’ protest movement told Reuters.

-He said peaceful protests were taking place in 15 of Colombia’s 32 provinces though some of the groups were blocking roads.
-Participation this time was likely to be smaller because a near 70 percent increase in coffee prices since August has soothed the sector’s anger, he said.
+The government argues it has been making progress but that some reforms are long-term and has released a flurry of statements in recent days highlighting the attention it has been giving to the sector.

+The Agriculture Minister Minister Ruben Dario Lizarralde was scheduled to meet with representatives of the protesters early on Tuesday.

+Nonetheless, protest organizers have called for more farmers to turn out for a second day, which could put more pressure on the government if the protests begin to disrupt public order.

-Nonetheless, it comes at a critical moment for Santos who is seeking a second four-year term in elections on May 25 as the demonstrations turn the spotlight on a sector that some believe has been neglected by the government.
+The protests come at an awkward moment for Santos who is seeking a second four-year term in elections on May 25 as the demonstrations turn the spotlight on a sector that some believe has been neglected by the government.

 Center-right Santos has said the protests are deliberately designed to damage his election campaign.
 If they escalate they could boost support for right-wing Oscar Ivan Zuluaga and the Green Alliance’s Enrique Penalosa, his two main rivals.